docb/dbRackSequencer/README.md

 Generates address sequences by multiplying the step number (increased by the clock input) with the value of the Mult parameter and modulo the value given by the Mod parameter.

+### µTD4

+A small version of TD4 providing a polyphonic cv address input and a polyphonic input for the parameters.
+The polyphonic output reflects the addressed parameter for each channel of the cv address input.
+The trigger output fires if an output cv has changed.

 ### C42
 A universal sequencer.
 Vaguely inspired by the o88o module from the XOR plugin.